-Figure 5a) shows an instantaneous horizontal cross-section of the w-component at a height of 40 m for the parent and child (overlaid) domains for the grid-spacing ratio 2.
-A hexagonal pattern of convective cells with strong updrafts and weaker downdrafts is visible, as it can be typically observed in LES.
-The transition between parent and child appears smooth and the flow structures are continuous in terms of shape and amplitude, while within the inner part of the child domain more fine-scale structures can be observed with slightly stronger up- and downdrafts, as also reported by Moeng et al. (2007).
-Furthermore, Fig. 5b), showing an instantaneous vertical cross-section for the w-component, also depicts how the up- and downdrafts are consistently maintained across the child boundary without any obvious impact on the turbulent structures.
+ent and child (overlaid) domains for the grid-spacing ratio 2.
+A hexagonal pattern of convective cells with strong updrafts and weaker downdrafts is visible, as can be typically observed in LES.
+The transition between parent and child appears smooth and the flow structures are continuous in terms of shape and amplitude, while within the inner part of the child domain more fine-scale structures can be observed with slightly stronger updrafts and downdrafts, as also reported by Moeng et al. (2007).
+Furthermore, Fig. 5b, showing an instantaneous vertical cross section for the w component, also depicts how the updrafts and downdrafts are consistently maintained across the child boundary without any obvious impact on the turbulent structures.

-Figure 6 shows horizontally- and time-averaged vertical profiles of potential temperature θ , vertical turbulent heat flux $\langle w'\theta'\rangle$, variances of horizontal and vertical velocity components, as well as the skewness of the vertical velocity component w, being one of the most grid sensitive quantities (Sullivan and Patton, 2011).
-The profiles of $\langle \theta \rangle$ indicate a well mixed CBL.
-With increasing grid-spacing ratio the corresponding parent and coarse grid simulations deviate from the fine grid reference, particularly near the surface and within the inversion layer, while the child results adhere well with the non-nested fine-reference simulation, indicating that the profiles of $\langle \theta \rangle$ in the child domains are rather independent of the parent grid for the employed grid spacings.
+Figure 6 shows horizontally- and time-averaged vertical profiles of potential temperature θ , vertical turbulent heat flux $\langle w'\theta' \rangle$, variances of horizontal and vertical velocity components, and the skewness of the vertical velocity component w, being one of the most grid-sensitive quantities (Sullivan and Patton, 2011).
+The profiles of $\langle \theta \rangle$ indicate a well-mixed CBL.
+With increasing grid-spacing ratio the corresponding parent and coarse-grid simulations deviate from the fine-grid reference, particularly near the surface and within the inversion layer, while the child results adhere well with the nonnested fine-reference simulation, indicating that the profiles of $\langle \theta \rangle$ in the child domains are rather independent of the parent grid for the employed grid spacings.